GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 1. Copy the **"Server name"** and paste it into Notepad.

-1. Download [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) and install onto your machine
+1. Download [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) and install onto your machine. **But in the environment its already installed.**

 1. On the windows desktop, click on the **Start**, and type **"SQL Server"** and then click on **Microsoft SQL Server Management Studio 18**